Boltzmann to Landau from the Gradient Flow Perspective: Some inequalities and the spherical Laplacian

 \section{Some inequalities and the spherical Laplacian}

-We collect a useful extension of the AM-GM inequality which is of independent interest and provides a useful bound concerning $\Lambda(f)$.
+We recall a useful extension of the AM-GM inequality which is of independent interest and provides some useful bounds concerning $\Lambda(f)$.
 We also write down a few useful computations for the projection matrix $\Pi$.
 Lastly, we give an expression for the spherical Laplacian in terms of $\Pi$.

 \begin{lemma} [ALG inequality] The logarithmic mean separates the arithmetic and geometric means;

 Equality is achieved in any of the inequalities if and only if $a=b$ and equality is achieved in all of them, where the logarithmic mean between $a=b>0$ is defined as $a$. \end{lemma} \begin{proof} We follow the elegant proof by S\'andor~\cite{S16}.
 First we claim the following